-The Canadian Life and Health Insurance Association (CLHIA) is pleased to provide its comments to the Minister of Finance in advance of Manitoba's 2021 budget.
-The Canadian life and health insurance industry supports the government's efforts to balance the budget while creating jobs and ensuring Manitobans continue to have access to the supports they need.
-Canada's life and health insurers play a key role in providing financial security to Manitobans.
+The Canadian Life and Health Insurance Association (CLHIA) is pleased to provide its comments to the Minister of Finance in advance of New Brunswick's 2021-22 budget.
+The Canadian life and health insurance industry supports the government's efforts to balance the budget while creating jobs and ensuring New Brunswick residents continue to have access to the supports they need.

-Protecting 980,000 Manitobans
+Protecting 620,000 New Brunswickers

-900,000 with drug, dental and other health benefits
+530,000 with drug, dental and other health benefits

-720,000 with life insurance averaging ^{\$}244,000 per insured
+540,000 with life insurance averaging \$163,000 per insured

-400,000 with disability income protection
+180,000 with disability income protection

-\$3.3 billion in payments to Manitobans
+\$2.1 billion in payments to New Brunswickers

-- \$1.8 billion in annuities
+\$978 million in annuities

-- \$1.1 billion in health and disability claims
+\$849 million in health and disability claims

-- \$0.4 billion in life insurance policies
+\$272 million in life insurance policies

+Canada's life and health insurers play a key role in providing financial security to New Brunswick residents.
 Additionally, the industry makes a significant contribution to the province's economy.
-Approximately 7,200 Manitobans work within the sector in high value, professional jobs (as employees or independent agents).
+Approximately 3,000 New Brunswick residents work within the sector in high value, professional jobs (as employees or independent agents).
 The industry is also a major investor in the province and contributes significant revenue through provincial taxes to the government.

-\$123 million in provincial tax contributions
+\$47 million in provincial tax contributions

-\$13 million in corporate income tax

-\$24 million in payroll and other taxes
+\$13 million in corporate income tax \$12 million in payroll and other taxes

-\$33 million in premium tax
+\$22 million in premium tax

-\$53 million in retail sales tax

-Investing in Manitoba
+Investing in New Brunswick

-\$28 billion in total invested assets 97% held in long-term investments
+\$14 billion in total invested assets 97% held in long-term investments

-Manitobans are experiencing unusual and difficult times from both a health and economic perspective as a result of the COVID-19 pandemic.
+New Brunswick residents are experiencing unusual and difficult times from both a health and economic perspective as a result of the COVID-19 pandemic.
 Canada's life and health insurers have been proud to work with all levels of government to help protect Canadians through health benefit plans, travel insurance and other financial security products.